-I’ve blogged all about it HERE but wanted to include a few pictures for #Tastytuesdays too.
+I’ve blogged all about it HERE but wanted to include a few pictures in this recipe post too.

 Knowing my wonderful Auntie Loulla, award winning restaurateur of Kosmos Greek Taverna in Manchester and TV Chef, had a cracking marmalade recipe, I just had to share it with you all.
 It really is an orange marmalade fit for Paddington Bear!

 There’s something very special about making your own home made marmalade, your kitchen will be filled with delightful aromas and they also make excellent Christmas presents.

 You can use Nerantzi (Seville) oranges to make this marmalade.

 Halve the oranges, squeezing out the juice and spoon out any pithy membrane (flesh) and pips from the orange skin, over a bowl to collect the juices.